jaxdem.rl.environments#

 Bases: Environment

-Each agent controls a force vector applied directly to a sphere inside a reflective box.
-Viscous drag -friction * vel is added every step.
-Objectives are shared among all agents; each agent dynamically tracks its k nearest objectives.
-The potential-based shaping signal is computed independently for each of the k objectives and summed.
-Occupancy is determined via strict symmetry breaking: only the closest agent to each objective within the activation threshold may claim it.
+Each agent controls a force vector that is applied directly to a sphere inside a reflective box.
+Viscous drag -friction * vel is added each step.
+Objectives are sampled globally, and each agent observes objective LiDAR and agent LiDAR.

 Notes